datagrok-ai/public/packages/Bio/README.md

 Diversity Search tool allows user to find sequences that are most diverse in given dataset.
 The tool can be accessed from the top menu of bio.
 By default, number of diverse sequneces will be 10.

-To launch the searcg from the top menu, select Bio | Search | Diversity Search
+To launch the search from the top menu, select Bio | Search | Diversity Search

 ![Running diversity search](../../help/uploads/macromolecules/diversity_search.gif)